llcshappy/Monocular-3D-Human-Pose/README.md

 #### Step3.
 Training 3D Pose Reconstruction Subnetwork

 #### Step4.
 Geometric Search Scheme
-See more details in our paper.
+>See more details of the geometric search scheme in our paper.
 Please input the action in script 'search_h36m.py'

     # Input the action here
     action = 'WalkTogether'

-Then run this script.
+>Then run this script.

     python2 search_h36m.py